Holocaust survivor who became US Army major general has died

 Shachnow's wife, Arlene, said by phone Wednesday that he passed away on Sept.
 27 at a hospital in Pinehurst, North Carolina.
 They lived in the nearby town of Southern Pines.

-Shachnow was involved in some of the biggest events of the 20th Century, from enduring the horrors of Nazi-controlled Europe to leading American forces in Germany during the fall of the Berlin Wall.
+Shachnow was involved in some of the biggest events of the 20th century, from enduring the horrors of Nazi-controlled Europe to leading U.S. Army troops in Berlin during the fall of the Berlin Wall.

 He served in the U.S. Army Special Forces for more than 30 years, a career that was informed by a childhood spent avoiding death.
 It came full circle when he lived in a house in Berlin that was once owned by Adolf Hitler's finance minister.